eddelbuettel/r2u/README.md

   [scoring](https://bioconductor.org/packages/stats/bioc/bioc_pkg_scores.tab) BioConductor packages
   (also covering _e.g._ all BioConductor packages in the Debian and Ubuntu distributions)

-This currently results in 25706, 28053, 31326, 28920 binary packages from CRAN in "focal", "jammy", "noble", and "resolute", respectively.
-It also contains 431, 527, 623, and 609 BioConductor packages, respectively, from their 3.22 (noble, jammy) and 3.21 (focal) releases.
+This currently results in 25706, 28188, 31485, 29106 binary packages from CRAN in "focal", "jammy", "noble", and "resolute", respectively.
+It also contains 431, 534, 633, and 620 BioConductor packages, respectively, from their 3.23 (resolute, noble, jammy) and 3.21 (focal) releases.
 (See this [FAQ](https://eddelbuettel.github.io/r2u/vignettes/FAQ/#why-does-it-have-more-packages-than-cran) about why this number is higher than CRAN, and variable between releases.)